-The eligible population for the following measures are determined through membership data.
+Drawing the sample prior to the reporting year Organizations are strongly encouraged to draw samples no earlier than January 2021 for the 2020 measurement year.
+This increases the accuracy and completeness of the eligible population from which the sample is drawn.
+Organizations must adhere to the following guidelines if samples are drawn prior to these dates.
+Membership- dependent denominators The eligible population for the following measures is determined through membership data.
 Do not draw the sample prior to December 1 of the measurement year.

-- Childhood Immunization Status.

-- Immunizations for Adolescents.

-- Cervical Cancer Screening.

-- · Colorectal Cancer Screening.
+Childhood Immunization Status.
+Immunizations for Adolescents.
+Cervical Cancer Screening.
+Colorectal Cancer Screening.
 An organization that draws its sample on or between December 1 and December 31 of the measurement year must perform the following tasks.

-- Oversample to account for individuals included in the sample who were found to be noncompliant with the denominator criteria, subsequent to December 31 of the measurement year. - On or after December 31 of the measurement year, verify that members included in the sample remain eligible for the particular measure.
-Another record must be substituted for a member who does not meet all the denominator criteria. - For example, for the Childhood Immunization Status measure, on December 5 of the measurement year, an organization draws a sample of children who turn 2 years of age during the measurement year.
-On or after December 31 of the measurement year, the organization must ensure that all members included in the sample remain eligible for the measure (i.e., meet the continuous enrollment criteria, are members of the organization as of their second birthday). - Any ineligible member (i.e., does not meet one or more denominator criteria) must be excluded and replaced by an eligible member from the oversample group.
+Oversample to account for individuals included in the sample who were found to be noncompliant with the denominator criteria, subsequent to December 31 of the measurement year. • On or after December 31 of the measurement year, verify that members included in the sample remain eligible for the particular measure.
+Another record must be substituted for a member who does not meet all the denominator criteria.
+For example, for the Childhood Immunization Status measure, on December 5 of the measurement year, an organization draws a sample of children who turn 2 years of age during the measurement year.
+On or after December 31 of the measurement year, the organization must ensure that all members included in the sample remain eligible for the measure (i.e., meet the continuous enrollment criteria, are members of the organization as of their second birthday).
+Any ineligible member (i.e., does not meet one or more denominator criteria) must be excluded and replaced by an eligible member from the oversample group.
+Claim-dependent denominators The eligible population for the following measures is determined through membership data and claims data.

-Claim-dependent denominators

-The eligible population for the following measures is determined through membership data and claims data.
 Organizations may draw the sample for these measures as early as December 1 of the measurement year.
 If an organization draws the sample on or between December 1 and December 31 of the measurement year, it must perform the tasks included in the "Membership-dependent denominators" section above (i.e., oversample as necessary and verify that members remain eligible on or after December 31 of the measurement year).

-- Adult BMI Assessment.

-- Weight Assessment and Counseling for Nutrition and Physical Activity for Children/Adolescents.

-- Controlling High Blood Pressure.

-- Comprehensive Diabetes Care.

-- Prenatal and Postpartum Care.
+Weight Assessment and Counseling for Nutrition and Physical Activity for Children/Adolescents.
+Controlling High Blood Pressure.
+Comprehensive Diabetes Care.
+Prenatal and Postpartum Care.